Cloud-based field service softwareOur blog Field Service Management Field service trends: What to expect, how to respond

 • Home-based dispatches to customer sites, in order to reduce the number of people with whom teams need to interact

-• The ability to self-schedule work orders if a technician nearby can do the job
+• Field technician scheduling software facilitates the ability to self-schedule work orders if a technician nearby can do the job

-The idea is to use tools that increase the first time fix rate (FTFR) so that the field technician fixes the problem the first time around, without having to return a second time.
+The idea is to use tools like the field technician mobile app and field technician dispatch software that increase the first-time fix rate (FTFR) so that the field technician fixes the problem the first time without returning a second time.
 Eliminating unnecessary customer visits benefits both the client and the service company.
-With this approach, customers and field technicians can more easily manage expectations and communication.
+With this approach, customers and field technicians can more easily manage expectations and communication through field service technician management software, delivering the level of service customers expect.

 A mobile app built for the field

-The Praxedo mobile app makes it possible to self-schedule work orders and increase FTFR.
-It provides customer contact information, access to service manuals, parts needed and equipment history on-the-go.
-With these capabilities, a technician is fed the right data to complete the service properly from day one.
+The Praxedo mobile app allows users to self-schedule work orders and increase FTFR.
+It also provides customer contact information, access to service manuals, needed parts, and equipment history on the go.
+With these capabilities, a technician is fed the right data to complete the service correctly from day one.
 A data-driven approach will enable field techs to get on the same page with customers and management through electronic communications.

 Clearer paths to revenue

-In the past, field services companies have regarded their on-the-ground teams as cost centers for the business.
+In the past, field services companies have looked at their on-the-ground teams as cost centers for the business.
 This perspective is shifting, however.
-That’s because services have the potential to compound in their value.
-For instance, a proactive approach to hardware strengthening, an effort that requires an upfront investment, results in savings down the line.
+Services have the potential to compound in value.
+For instance, a proactive approach to hardware strengthening, which requires an upfront investment, results in savings.

-For this reason, it’s important for companies to build clearer pathways to revenue.
-That means improving work order management, to ensure a longitudinal view.
+For this reason, companies must build clearer pathways to revenue.
+That means improving work order management to ensure a longitudinal view.

 There are several features within Praxedo that can help:

-• Guided start-to-finish steps within the Praxedo mobile app, for technicians during their service calls
+• Guided start-to-finish steps within the best field service management apps for technicians during service calls, like the Praxedo mobile app

-• Access to critical data including work order history
+• Access to critical data, including work order history and route optimization for travel

 • Immediate access to special instructions, documentation, and customer information